yongxinhui/ForAllX/ProblemSets/Carnap/ProblemSets/01_Problem_Set.md

 There are 19 questions.
 When (and only when) you are happy with your answer, click the `Submit` button.
 YOU CAN ONLY SUBMIT ONCE!
 So be careful! *Carnap* will then acknowledge and record your submission.

 For lower-point problems, Carnap will check your work before submitting if you press `Enter`.
 Most low-point problems will actually REQUIRE your answer to be correct before allowing you to submit (this is to help make sure you know what you're doing for the later problems.
-It also grants you BIG BALLER partial credit for later problems, which will floor at 50 percent if you attempt them).
+It also grants you partial credit for later problems, which will floor at 50 percent if you attempt them).

 If you have it correct, *Carnap* will highlight part of the problem in green, but you STILL HAVE TO CLICK `Submit`!